ABKodes/Leetcode/README.md

 # Leetcode
-This is the repository where I solve problems from LeetCode using Leetsync extension for pushing it here
+This is the repository where I solve problems from LeetCode using Leetsync extension for pushing it here.